Veterinary Diagnostic Imaging Services

-The Imaging Department at the Purdue University Veterinary Teaching Hospital strives to be at the forefront of imaging technology.
-We have 3 faculty radiologists who are board certified Diplomates of the American College of Veterinary Radiology and/or Diplomate of hte European College of Veterinary Diagnostic Imaging.
-We have five registered veterinary technicians/medical technologists.
-Our department has numerous imaging modalities for the broad range of species seen at the Teaching Hospital.
-A technician is available 24 hours a day to provide emergency service and imaging support.
+The Diagnostic Imaging Department at the Purdue University Veterinary Teaching Hospital strives to be at the forefront of imaging technology.
+Our department provides numerous imaging modalities for the broad range of species seen at PUVTH including; small animals (dogs and cats), equine, farm animals, and exotic species.
+The Diagnostic Imaging staff consists of veterinarians who are board certified in both the American and European College of Veterinary Diagnostic Imaging, residents in training, a radiation technologist, and registered veterinary nurses who specialize in diagnostic imaging.
+A veterinary nurse is available 24 hours a day to provide emergency service and imaging support.

 - Hock Gan Heng, DVM, M.V.S., M.S., DIPLOMATE A.C.V.R. & E.C.V.D.I.

 - Chee Kin Lim, DVM, BVSc (Hons), MMedVet (Diagnostic Imaging), Diplomate ECVDI